patkub/fellow-dragons/app/posts/post_1.md

 *FIRST* is an acronym: For Inspiration and Recognition of Science and Technology

 *FIRST* is a not-for-profit organization founded by inventor Dean Kamen in 1989.
 Kamen, who is known for inventing the *FIRST* portable insulin pump and Segway, began *FIRST* to get kids excited about math and engineering.
 The mission of *FIRST* is to inspire young students to pursue science, engineering and technology careers. *FIRST* does this by engaging students in mentor-based programs that build science, engineering and technology skills and fostering self-confidence, communication and leadership skills.

+> "To transform our culture by creating a world where science and technology are celebrated and where young people dream of becoming science and technology leaders."
+--Dean Kamen

 <google-youtube
   video-id="Pw2HtnuCodQ"